AberDiscordBotsTeam/DemoHelper/readme.md

 **Please note:**  The user requires one of the following roles with the same name to have full access to all the bots commands: Demonstrator, demonstrator, DEMONSTRATOR, Admin role, ADMIN ROLE, Admin, Devs

+**Aber Verify Bot integration** Once you've added the `Aber Verify Bot` and configured the server channels you will need to manually assign `DemoHelper` the role of verified from the `#verify-newcomers` channel to allow it to see any other channels

 ## Install and use locally
 1. Check python3, pip and pipenv are installed
 2. Navigate to a terminal and `git clone  <repository url>` and cd into its directory